ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 documentation tracking the ``main`` branch by adding the prefix ``dev.`` to the URL for the latest stable release.
-For example, the URL for the latest stable release of the PyAEDT documentation is ''https://dev.aedtdocs.pyansys.com/``, and the URL for the latest development version of this documenation is ''https://dev.aedtdocs.pyansys.com/``.
-The latest develompment version is kept up-to-date automatically via GitHub actions.
+For example, the URL for the latest stable release of the PyAEDT documentation is `<https://dev.aedtdocs.pyansys.com/>`_, and the URL for the latest development version of this documentation is `<https://dev.aedtdocs.pyansys.com/>`_.
+The latest development version is kept up-to-date automatically via GitHub actions.

 Building the Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~